neomeiji/neomeiji/README.md

 I advocate for the following > **#buildinginpublic #foss #emulation #freedomofknowledge #kaizen #wizardsrule #dumbledoresucks #merlinisoverrated #imthebestmage #alchemyforall**

-My direct focus is on being the best Software Engineer I can be, as I have been trying to break into ~~alchemy~~ tech for over 2 1/2 years now!
+My direct focus is on being the best DevOps Engineer I can be, as I have been trying to break into ~~alchemy~~ tech for over 2 1/2 years now!

 I have certifications across AWS, The Linux Foundation and Cisco amongst others, however theory is *useless* without **practice**🤺🎯